bfabbio90/bfabbio90/README.md

 </p>

-<p>I'm a **self-taught developer** and lifelong learner passionate about building meaningful and efficient digital solutions.
+<p align="center">I'm a **self-taught developer** and lifelong learner passionate about building meaningful and efficient digital solutions.
 I believe in continuous growth, learning by doing, and turning ideas into impactful projects.</p>

-<p>I'm currently working on the [neogrow](https://github.com/vinimdcruz/neogrow) open source project with @vinimdcruz</p>
+<p align="center">I'm currently working on the [neogrow](https://github.com/vinimdcruz/neogrow) open source project with @vinimdcruz</p>

 ---